MORTGAGE KNOWLEDGE CENTER

 5. Increasing the balance of your mortgage could mean it will take longer to pay off.

-As with most financial advice, it’s wise to do your homework.
-Understand all of the educational funding options there are for the specific colleges you’re considering.
+As with most financial decisions, it is wise to do your homework.
+Understand all of the educational funding options there are for the specific colleges you are considering.
 Weigh the costs and the risks.
 That way, you can determine if using the equity in your home is the right choice to pay for college.

 For more information about PenFed Mortgages: